skip to content

 Increasing Your Odds at Successful Surgery

 While the risk of complication is low for most healthy individuals, there are some things you can do to help increase your chances of success.
-First, research the physician using the State Medical Board Website for prior malpractice claims as well as qualifications.
+First, research the physician using the State Medical Board Website for prior malpractice claims, patient complaints about the physician, and qualifications.
 Second, be honest and up-front with your physician about ALL of your medical conditions and any medications you are taking.
 Third, have your heart checked before undergoing surgery.
 Lastly, if you have any doubts at all about the procedure or the physician, get a second opinion.

 * This article is not intended to be relied upon as medical advice.
 Always consult a qualified physician about the complications and risks of surgery in your specific case.